LKJTC/fun_par_project/image_compressor/readme.md

 ### Function Parameters

-source: The path to the directory containing the original images.
+**source** : The path to the directory containing the original images.

-dest: The path to the directory where the compressed images will be stored.
+**dest**: The path to the directory where the compressed images will be stored.

-quality: An integer value (0-100) specifying the compression quality for the JPEG output.
+**quality**: An integer value (0-100) specifying the compression quality for the JPEG output.

 let source = PathBuf::from("source_dir");